AFRINIC-Labs/managed-dnssec/stack/README.md

 ...
 ```
 4. Update environment variables in `management` folder
-Those variables are use by the `stack_api` while deploying two MySQL server (master and slave) and a Flask API.
+Those variables are use by the `STACK_API` while deploying two MySQL server (master and slave) and a Flask API.
 ```
 vim roles/manager/files/management/.env